RUANHaolin/ADRO/README.md

 1. Instance data for the Multi-Item Newsvendor Problem and the Hospital Quota Allocation Problem.
 1. Files containing sample results for the Multi-Item Newsvendor Problem, the Hospital Quota Allocation Problem and the Multi-Stage Inventory Control Problem.
-1. Files describing the data format and results.
+1. Files describing the data formats and results.

 ### Data files

 Instance data files are located in the folder [data](data).

-### Data format
+### Data formats
-The folder [formats](formats) contains a [formats.md](formats/formats.md) file that describes the format of the instance data files of the Multi-Item Newsvendor Problem and the Hospital Quota Allocation Problem.
+The folder [formats](formats) contains a [formats.md](formats/formats.md) file that describes the formats of the instance data files of the Multi-Item Newsvendor Problem and the Hospital Quota Allocation Problem.

 ### Results